• Safety Laws in Maryland

 vehicles.

-If you're in the market for one, you can shop online for a child car seat at any time.
+If you're in the market for one, you can shop online for a car seat at any time.
 Before ordering, be sure to read our article on How To Buy a Child Safety Seat.

 NOTE: Maryland's child safety seat law does not prohibit front seat riding.
 The lone exception to this comes into play when placing a rear-facing child in a front seat with an active air bag.